-Serbia mining: Rio Tinto to explore new east Serbia based copper project in Raiden JV21.
-March 2018. / Mining
+Serbia mining: Rio Tinto to explore new east Serbia based copper project in Raiden JV, Mining

 Rio Tinto has formed an exploration partnership in Serbia with ASX-listed junior Raiden Resources.